Top B2B Metrics to Track for Higher Conversions

 Customer Acquisition Cost (CAC) & Payback

-CAC blends marketing and sales spend, which is why it ends up excuses.
+CAC blends marketing and sales spend, which is why it ends up in excuses.
 If CAC stretches too thin against your payback target, you either cut waste, raise ACV, accelerate cycles, or sometimes all three.

 Example: $120,000 spend ÷ 60 customers = $2,000 CAC.
 With $500/month margin, payback = 4 months (healthy).
 A payback of 18–24 months signals risk.